opardo/website/content/authors/admin/_index.md

 # - Visitors
 ---

-Having three years of experience in the industry, I am part of the MS in Data Science program at Columbia University.
+Having three years of experience in the industry and a background in Applied Mathematics, I am part of the MS in Data Science program at Columbia University.
 After a fantastic summer internship at Airbnb, I will graduate this December (2019) and look forward to the next step in my career!